drabi-he/1337-Cursus/LVL5/inception/README.md

 `Adminer` is a database management tool that can be accessed via your web browser.
 It's a singular file written in PHP which can be deployed wherever you need it just by moving the file to wherever you need it to be and accessing it via your web browser.
 It's a great tool for managing your databases when you don't have access to a GUI like `phpMyAdmin`.

+### Portainer (you can use other services, the choice is yours)

+`Portainer` is a universal container management tool that can work with both Docker and Kubernetes to make the deployment and management of containerized applications and services easier and more efficient.

 ## 2. COMMANDS AND USAGE

 ### Docker